TacoBadger/Netflix-Dataset-Project-1/README.md

 # Introduction

 This is my first time working with data, so I found some simple dataset on Kaggle so I can practice some simple concepts.
-This time I made an analysis of the Netflix Dataset.
-The dataset is a public dataset made available through Prasert Kanawattanachai on Kaggle, it contains the top titles on Netflix in US from 2020-04-01 to 2022-03-11.
+This time I made an analysis of the Netflix Dataset with the programming language R. The dataset is a public dataset made available through Prasert Kanawattanachai on Kaggle, it contains the top titles on Netflix in US from 2020-04-01 to 2022-03-11.

 ## Author
 - [@TacoBadger](https://github.com/TacoBadger)